Beginning Machine Quilting 101 continues...

 Quilt marking tools come in a wide variety.
 Thank goodness!

-Every quilting project has it's own unique steps.
+Every quilting project has its own unique steps.

 Some quilts need no marking.
 Some are marked after the quilt is layered in a sandwich.
 While others call out for extra special quilting that is planned and marked before basting the quilt.